Giftbit/currencyapi/feature-deep-dive/lightrail-rules.md

 # Lightrail Rules

-The Lightrail Rules is a simple language for defining powerful configuration logic.
-It is used to evaluate [Redemption Rules](../use-cases/redemption-rules.md) and Reactions.
+Lightrail Rules is a simple language for defining powerful configuration logic.
+It is used to evaluate [Redemption Rules](../use-cases/redemption-rules.md) and [Reactions](reactions.md).

 ## Syntax